fdev31/mcast/README.rst

 The simplest multicast file transfer app on earth ! ;)

+- transfer files of any size to multiple hosts at a time
+- simple to use (even NetCat is more complex !)
+- single file app, runs on any platform (requires Python)

 How to use it
 #############

+In short:

+:receive:  call ``mcast`` without argument
+:send:  call ``mcast`` with file as argument, or "``-``" for stdin

+For examples, continue reading...

 On computers you want to send the file to
 -----------------------------------------